-The Company is in process of developing a risk management framework which will be supported by the Board of directors and management.
+The Company has developed a risk management framework which is supported by the Board of directors and management.

-The Board has required management to design and implement a risk management and internal control system to manage the Company's business risks.
+The Board requires management to implement risk management and internal control systems to manage the Company's business risks.

-The Board has required management to report to it on whether those risks are being managed effectively.
+The Board requires management to report to it on whether those risks are being managed effectively.